DanielColado/softwareEngineering/README.md

-The other directory ( SRS util ) contenins the images and other unfinished versions of the SRS. <br>
+The other directory ( SRS util ) contains the images and other unfinished versions of the SRS. <br>
-The SRS release contais the SRS commit used for the submision.
+The SRS´s release contains the SRS commit used for the submissions.

 ___
 ### Assignment 2: TESTING 🧪